Addressing Immediate Risks: Challenges and Countermeasures in Corporate Occupational Health and Safety Culture Professionals

 Nagata: "We've found that more communication opportunities between industrial physicians and top management, along with a better understanding of top management's concerns, enable more effective corporate health initiatives.
 Based on research, we've created a checklist to help industrial physicians communicate with top management to reduce health risks and provide support."

 Kurokawa: "In Japanese companies, safety management is often detached from top management, which should be central to leadership.
 Safety and occupational health departments are responsible for corporate safety, but their policies may not delve deeply into actual risks or secure necessary budgets for implementation.
-Business units may be reluctant to undertake labor-intensive safety measures, and top management often feels reassured by accident-free records without considering hidden risks.
+Business units may be reluctant to undertake labour-intensive safety measures, and top management often feels reassured by accident-free records without considering hidden risks.
 Support for top management's risk awareness is necessary in safety management, similar to occupational health."

 Tanaka: "To enhance top management's risk awareness, we offer the 'Safety Perception Survey' to understand the company's current situation.
 Developed by DuPont based on data from over 7,000 global companies and more than one million individuals, this survey reveals the company's weaknesses and its safety culture level on the Bradley Curve™.
 For example, while many Japanese companies score high on safety at the management level, operational level scores are often lower, indicating a lack of emphasis on safety at the operational level and a disconnect in top management's grasp of frontline conditions.
 This survey is useful for identifying potential risk areas, visualizing safety culture, and measuring overall organizational risk."